 General Electric’s ownership of NBC is a good example of the way a corporate owner can influence television content.
-General Electric purchased NBC in 1986 and currently holds a 49% share of NBCUniversal, with Comcast Corporation owning the other 51%.
+General Electric purchased NBC in 1986 and between 2009 and 2013 held a 49% share of NBCUniversal, when Comcast Corporation bought GE's remaining share.
 NBCUniversal includes a television network which broadcasts to over 200 affiliated stations in the US, which reach 99% of homes in the US.
 Additionally NBCUniversal owns and operates ten television stations and Universal Pictures.

 NBC claims that its news programs “represent a primary source of global news for a significant portion of the public.”
 NBC also owns twenty cable stations, including CNBC (Consumer News and Business Channel), MSNBC and USA Network.
 NBC's Spanish-language broadcast network Telemundo "reaches 94% of U.S. Hispanic viewers in 210 markets through its 14 owned stations, 48 broadcast affiliates, and over 1,000 cable affiliates".